-You may submit your request on the City of Gallatin's Public Records Request form or in another written format that contains the following information:
+You can submit your request to the City of Gallatin using the Public Records Request Form or in another written format that contains the following information:

-Identification of the public records adequate for the public records officer or designee to locate the records (title and date, if known)
+- Adequate identification of the records for the Public Records Request Coordinator or Records Custodian to locate the records (title and date, if known)

 How the City will Respond

-Within seven business days of receipt of the request (day one is the first working day after the request is received), the City will do one or more of the following:
+Within seven business days of receipt of the request, the City will do one or more of the following:

-If copies are requested and payment of a deposit for the copies, if any, is made or terms of payment are agreed upon, send the copies to the requester
+- If copies are requested and payment is received, send the copies to the requester

-If the requester is unclear or does not sufficiently identify the requested records, request clarification from the requester.
+- If the requester is unclear or does not sufficiently identify the requested records, request clarification from the requester.
 Such clarification may be requested and provided by telephone or email.
-The public records officer or designee may revise the estimate of when records will be available
+The public records request coordinator or custodian may revise the estimate of when records will be available

 - Deny the request

 There is no charge for inspection of records.